 Between A.D.
 1000 and 1700, Monacans resided in oval-shaped pole and thatch houses, typically between 130 and 285 square feet in size.
 These were permanent structures, but the Monacans also established smaller “hunting towns” with temporary buildings.

 Native people in the Piedmont and Mountains subsisted on a variety of found and hunted foodstuffs like bear fat and deer meat, hickory nuts, black walnuts, and white oak acorns.
 Women farmed crops, primarily pumpkins, squash, corn, beans, gourds, and sunflowers.
-Trade with Spanish and English settlers introduced non-indigenous fleshy fruits, possibly persimmons and grapes, to Monacans’ diets.
+The Monacan people also cultivated persimmons, grapes, plums, and mulberries.
 In hunting for venison, farming, and building towns, everyday life was sustained by the region’s resources.

 From the early 1600s, the Monacan Indians purposefully relocated away from European colonization.
 In 1608, Virginia colonist John Smith penned in his journal about his experience traversing up the James River eager to “finish the discovery” when he crossed into Monacan territories.
 After an altercation between the colonists and the Monacans, John Smith captured an injured Monacan man, Amoroleck, and questioned him to procure information on tribal relations and local resources.
 John Smith tells of Amoroleck’s response.

 “They heard we were a people who came from under the world, to take their world from them.”